Baltimore Urban Debate League: Member schools

 All high/middle schools that compete in year-round tournaments are a part of the Baltimore City Public School System.
 As a member school of BUDL, each team can participate in year-round tournaments sanctioned by the league and the high school students can compete in tourneys with the Baltimore Catholic Forensic League.
 No school has to pay dues to be a part of the league and it covers the cost of BCFL dues so that debaters may participate in their tournaments.
 The league also pays for travel to out-of-state tournaments along the East Coast.
 During the summer, BUDL pays for the travel of groups of debaters to go to debate camp as well.
 At least once a year, BUDL holds inter-league competition with the BCFL and its schools in one big tournament.

 BUDL also has a National Forensic League chair, headed by debate coach Rosemary Steck, so that BUDL debaters may participate in qualifying tournaments to compete in national tournaments.
 At the end of each year, BUDL awards season trophies, medals, and certificates for the progress teams and individuals have made on their particular squad.

 League champions

-Some trophies and medallions at the annual awards banquet.

 The year's champion is decided by how many cumulative wins each school accumulates from each individual team over the season in BUDL tournaments, not including out-of-state or BCFL tournaments.
 The winners are announced at the league's annual banquet held in May.